France 1954Home

 Summary:

-The national weekly France-Dimanche for October 17, 1954, reported the passage of a "craft" over the Paris region on October 16, 1954; they indicated that this "craft was also observed by many Parisians and suburbanites who located the passage de la Bourse in Neuilly."
+The national weekly France-Dimanche for October 17, 1954, reported the passage of a "craft" over the Paris region on October 16, 1954; they indicated that this "craft was also observed by many Parisians and commuters who located the passage de la Bourse in Neuilly."

 Contrary to what France-Dimanche said, it was not a "craft" but a widely seen and reported meteor on at least 15 departments that night around 08:20 p.m.